sblanck/smagexp/README.md

 ### 2nd Analysis: from GEO database

 #### Run The GEOQuery Tool
-Only the GSE accession ID is needed (GSE3524 in this example).
+The GSE accession ID is needed (i.e GSE3524).
 The log2 transformation is set to auto in this example.
 ![GEOQuery tool form](https://raw.githubusercontent.com/sblanck/smagexp/master/images/smagexp_geoqueryID_form.png)
-*GEOQuery tool form
+*GEOQuery tool form*

 The tool produce
 * A tabular text files containing normalized expression value for each probe (in row) and each sample (in column).